19hours/sg-statutes/Acts/Casino Control Act.md

 NATIONAL COUNCIL ON PROBLEM GAMBLING

+Division 1 —

+Interpretation

 ### Interpretation of this Part

-153\.
-In this Part, unless the context otherwise requires —
+153\.—(1) In this Part, unless the context otherwise requires —

-“application” means an application for a family exclusion order;
+“application” means an application for a family exclusion order or an application for a visit limit by a family member, as the case may be;

+[Act 36 of 2012 wef 31/01/2013]

 “chairman” means the chairman of the Council;

 “Committee” means any Committee of Assessors for the time being constituted under section 157(1);

-“exclusion order” means an exclusion order made under section 165;
+“exclusion order” means an exclusion order made under section 165, and includes an exclusion order made in the respondent’s absence under section 165C;

+[Act 36 of 2012 wef 31/01/2013]

-“family exclusion order” means a family exclusion order made under section 162;
+“family exclusion order” means a family exclusion order made under section 162, and includes a family exclusion order made in the respondent’s absence under section 165C;

+[Act 36 of 2012 wef 31/01/2013]

 “family member”, in relation to a respondent, means —